 - current altitude and selected altitude (in feet divided by 100),

-- ground speed (in knots), weight category (medium, Heavy or Super J), mode (ils/direct/hold).
+- ground speed (in knots), weight category (Light, medium [no tag], Heavy or Super J), mode (ils/direct/hold).

 - When a plane is not in your control, it has a smaller label of just two lines.

-- When a plane wants your attention, it has a flashing blue ring, until select it.
+- When a plane wants your attention, it has a flashing blue ring, until you select it.

 - You don't have to hand off (or hand on) planes from/to the tower or other controllers.
-To keep it simple, planes do this automatically.
+To keep things simple, planes do this automatically.
 Handoffs are possible, but not necessary.

 - You can drag from an aircraft to easily set its heading.
-When you then drag onto a beacon (grey circle) then it flies directly to that point and the DCT button illuminates.
+When you then drag onto a beacon (grey circle) then the plane flies directly to that point and the DCT button illuminates.
 Directs can also be given by pressing the 'DCT' button: then it will snap to a beacon/VOR/locator closest to the selected heading.
 DCT is, like ILS, a mode that alters the heading of a plane automatically.
-If a plane reaches a beacon without further instructions, it will fly circles above it, like a holding pattern.
-Avoid holding planes because it will cause delays and crowds the airspace.
-Longpressing DCT will 'HOLD' the plane at the current position, if you think that's handy.
-Some runways have a beacon (a locator) on the ILS path; planes can fly direct to it but won't enter a holding there but continue.
-You can also drag from a selected VOR beacon to set a heading in which the plane must fly after reaching the beacon.
+If a plane reaches a beacon without further instructions, it will fly circles above it, in a holding pattern.
+It's best to avoid holding planes because it will cause delays and crowds the airspace.
+Longpressing DCT will 'HOLD' the plane at its current position.
+Some runways have a beacon (a locator) on the ILS path; planes can fly direct to it but won't enter a holding there, but continue ahead.
+You can also drag from a selected VOR beacon to set a heading on which the plane must fly after reaching the beacon.
 Departures fly to a randomly chosen beacon and then continue ahead.